thash/vimdir/README.md

-To activate on new env,
+To activate vimdir (~/.vim) on new env, see https://github.com/thash/config

-    git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-then run `:BundleInstall`.